 Bear in mind that once Private Time is turned on, it cannot be adjusted or deleted and will show in the productivity bar.
 So it’s important to enable DeskTime again when returning to the workday – press the Private Time button again.

-Employers have the option of preventing users from using Private time (the feature can be disabled in Settings -> Company.
+Employers have the option of preventing users from using Private time (the feature can be disabled in Settings -> Teams.
 However, if earning the trust of your staff and getting them to feel more comfortable with the concept of time tracking overall is your primary task, then we’d recommend leaving this feature be.

-4. IP RESTRICTIONS
+4. IP restrictions

 Another way to build a secure, yet productive working environment is by tracking time only at a specific location (for example, the company office).